Social Media – TikTok

-Now residing in Melbourne, Australia, the Grimm family have hunted and killed witches in Europe for centuries and selectively bred to maintain their magical abilities and deep hatred of witches.
+Now residing in Melbourne, Australia, the Grimm family have hunted and killed witches in Europe for centuries and have selectively bred to maintain their magical abilities and deep hatred of witches.
 For nearly fifty years they sought to destroy the witches, Agatha and May, resulting in deaths and assaults of family members on both sides.
 Now Agatha has died and bestowed her magical abilities on her estranged granddaughter who has not been raised a witch.

-Niamh blossoms from surly teenager into a strong witch in a short time and must use her newly discovered magic skills to protect herself, friends and family against the Grimm family.
+Niamh blossoms from surly teenager into a strong witch in a short time period and must use her newly discovered magic skills to protect herself, friends and family against the Grimm family.

 One big family secret could potentially change everything …